Commvault® Validated Reference Design Specification

 How to use this document

-This document covers the design components of the Commvault HyperScale architecture, providing options for purchasing the infrastructure for a Commvault HyperScale Software solution.
-Commvault Validated Reference Designs deliver tested configurations with leading hardware vendor technology that provide validated designs complemented by best practices that will accelerate ROI, reduce complexity, and add customer value.
+This document details the necessary design components of the Commvault HyperScale Technology architecture, providing the key components required when purchasing and configuring the infrastructure for a Commvault HyperScale Software solution.
+Commvault Reference Designs deliver validated configurations with leading hardware vendors to provide validated designs complemented by best practices that will accelerate ROI, reduce complexity and add customer value.

 Data storage options